helium/HIP/0052-iot-dao.md

 Users can choose to delegate their veIOT for three core purposes:

-1. *Hotspot Self-Staking*: Hotspots are able to delegate veIOT in their own name in order to increase the frequency of challenges to that hotspot.
+1. *Hotspot Self-Staking*: Hotspots are able to delegate veIOT in their own name in order to increase the frequency of challenges to that hotspot. **Please note that this mechanic is reserved for implementation in Phase III of HIP-51**

 Users are able to stake either “for” or “against” hotspots.
 At the end of each epoch, hotspots have a net veIOT score in which “for” staked amounts are added, and “against” staked amounts are subtracted from the running total.